getumbrel/umbrel-os/README.md

 Alternatively, you may check the latest release too and you may find the image built automatically by github (upon tagging).

+## Post bootup checks

+For building an API, look in /home/umbrel for the following files

+* disk-partitioned : meaning the disk is partitioned
+* service-configured : meaning the umbrel system bootup service is configured

+(To add more later)

 ## TODO:

 See the [following list](https://github.com/getumbrel/os-base/labels/TODO)